Global Engagement Network for Primary Health Care (GEN-PHC)

 About Us

-In 2018 the Declaration of Astana celebrated a renewed global commitment to invest in primary health care as the backbone for health systems to achieve universal access to health care.
-But while the signing of this document offered hope for discrete, sustained governmental commitment to primary care, it also raised many questions – how would this promise translate into practice?
-And how would education and training centers evolve to meet global primary care needs in this new era?
+In 2018 the Declaration of Astana celebrated a renewed international commitment to invest in primary health care as the foundation of health systems.
+But while the signing of this document offered hope for discrete, sustained governmental commitment to primary care, it left many questions unanswered – how will this promise translate into practice?
+And how will education and training centers evolve to meet global primary care needs in this new era?

 Steering Committee